-Philip's Questions and James' Letter « Catholic Insight
+Philip and James: Apostles in Arms « Catholic Insight

 James the Apostle is said the Less, how well that was the elder of age than was St. James the More.
 He was called also the brother of our Lord, because I have resembled much well our Lord in body, in visage, and of manner.
 He was called James the Just for his right great holiness.
 He was also called James the son of Alpheus.
 He sang in Jerusalem the first mass that ever was there, and he was first bishop of Jerusalem

-As the first to hold the see of Jerusalem, and as bishop of the ancient city, James built up the Church, before he was put to death, again as tradition has it, by certain Jews inimical to the Faith in about 62 A.D., perhaps also by crucifixion.
-He is, by tradition, the author of the powerful, hard-hitting Letter that bears his name, the one that Luther described as that ‘epistle of straw’, due to its clear statement that ‘faith without works is dead’.
+As the first to hold the see of Jerusalem, and as bishop of the ancient city, James built up the Church, before he was put to death, again as tradition has it, by certain Jews inimical to the Faith in about 62 A.D., by being thrown off the roof of the Temple.
+This James is the author of the powerful, hard-hitting Letter that bears his name, the one that Luther described as that ‘epistle of straw’, due to its clear statement that ‘faith without works is dead’.
 Indeed.

 The Letter of James is well worth a re-read, especially in these times.
 To get us started, here are the first few lines, upon which we could meditate for some time: